Grozny: After the wars

 The federal government representatives of Chechnya are based in Grozny.
 Since 2003, the city has been rebuilt from scratch.
 Out of several dozens of industrial enterprises, three have been partially rebuilt – the Grozny Machine-Building Factory, the Krasny Molot (Red Hammer) and Transmash factories.

 Although most of the city's infrastructure was destroyed during the war, the city's sewage, water, electricity and heating systems have since been repaired, along with 250 km of roads, 13 bridges and some 900 shops.
 Before the war, Grozny had about 79,000 apartments, and the city authorities expected to be able to restore about 45,000 apartments; the rest were in buildings that were completely destroyed.

 Railway connection was restored in 2005, and Grozny's airport was reopened in 2007 with three weekly flights to Moscow.
 In 2009 the IAC gave Grozny's Severny airport the international certificate after checking and evaluating the airport's airworthiness.
 On 16 November 2009, the airport had its first international flight, taking pilgrims on Hajj to Saudi Arabia via a Boeing 747.

 After four years of construction, the Akhmad Kadyrov Mosque was formally opened to the public on 16 October 2008, and is one of the largest mosques in Europe.
-In 2009, the city of Grozny was honoured by the UN Human Settlements Program for transforming the war-scarred city and providing new homes for thousands.
+In 2009, the city of Grozny was honoured by the UN Human Settlements Programme for transforming the war-scarred city and providing new homes for thousands.